Plumbing, Cold Water & Hygiene

 Water Sampling FAQs

-In most instances there is no specific law to say that you need to sample water regularly, but it can form a crucial part of your water safety and water hygiene systems and help you to mitigate risks.
+In most instances, there is no specific law to say that you need to sample water regularly.
+However, it can form a crucial part of your water safety and water hygiene systems, helping you to mitigate risks.

-There are some methods of sampling yourself but it is not always as effective and it is easy to contaminate the test in the process and get unreliable results.
-Professional water sampling is much more reliable.
+There are some methods of sampling water yourself, However, these methods are not always as effective.
+It’s easy to contaminate the test in the process and get unreliable results.
+Professional water testing is much more reliable.

-You can have the water tested privately by a local company, such as Robinsons Facilities Services if you are in Yorkshire or the north of England.
+You can have the water tested privately by a local company, such as Robinsons Facilities Services.
 Tests must be carried out by an approved laboratory.

 Water testing frequency varies depending on your risk assessment but can range from once per hour to once a month or more.
 Your water risk assessment will tell you how often you need to test and why this frequency is required.
 It is higher for high-risk environments.

 It’s best to take water samples from key points like water heaters, return loops, distal outlets, and the incoming mains supply.

 The initial process of taking water samples typically takes less than an hour to complete.
 Sites with larger water systems may take longer.

 Depending on what you’re testing for, results can take anywhere from 24 hours to 2 weeks to come back from the UKAS-accredited laboratory.